adhlaphy/enose-pca-fingerprinting/README.md

 Metal-oxide sensor responses change over time due to surface contamination, grain growth, and baseline shifts.
 This causes the PC-space cluster of a given gas to shift position over months.
-Uncorrected drift degrades classifier performance over time and is an open research problem.
+Uncorrected drift degrades classifier performance and is an open research problem.

 ---